-Overall, the data show the composition of cohort of students has changed over time and that a larger share of students accessing schooling is associated with a drop in quality.
-FPE reforms are associated with an acceleration of the negative trend in school quality but school quality was decreasing before the introduction of these reforms and FPE reforms might also have been associated with a reduction of resources per students.
+Overall, the data suggest some role for selection effects in depressing school quality, but several signs suggest selection alone cannot explain the long-term trends we observe.
+Various patterns point in opposite directions.
+For instance, by one measure the composition of students has improved over time: students in later decades appear healthier than their peers in earlier decades, as proxied by their adult height.
+But selection into schooling on (future) height has declined.
+Looking across countries and over time, a larger share of students accessing schooling is associated with a drop in measured quality.
+But controlling for enrollment changes in a simple regression framework fails to explain away the longterm deterioration in school quality overall.
+Similarly, FPE reforms are associated with an acceleration both schooling levels and of the negative trend in school quality.
+But school quality was decreasing before the introduction of these reforms and FPE reforms might also have been associated with a reduction of resources per students.